At St Wulstan’s we have a systematic approach to phonics teaching from Nursery – Year 2.

 At St Wulstan’s Catholic Primary, phonics is taught so that it is accessible to all children through a whole class approach.
 Phonics is a key skill that supports the development of early reading and writing as outlined in the Reading Framework – Teaching the Foundations of Literacy (July 2021) and the English programmes of study in the National Curriculum.
-At St Wulstan’s, we combine quality phonic lessons with exposure to high quality story books, selected by the phonics programme that we have adopted in our school, to promote the development of automatic and effortless reading of all words.
+At St Wulstan’s, we combine quality phonic lessons with exposure to high quality story books, selected to reinforce sounds being taught, to promote the development of automatic and effortless reading of all words.
 This in turn will provide our pupils with the skills they need to have a successful start to their lives as readers and writers.
 We believe that a love for reading is the ultimate goal for our children as this will take them on a journey to make sense of the world through the expansion of vocabulary and imagination.

-Our school has adopted the DFE validated systematic programme, Story Time Phonics.
+Our school has adopted the DFE validated systematic programme, Supersonic Phonic Friends.
 Using this programme, we intend our pupils to be able to:

 Recognise, read and write all phonemes/graphemes within each phase.